 Bermuda is warm and sunny in July, with its pink sand beaches, lush gardens and pastel houses.
 Best places to stay include Cambridge Beaches, the child-friendly Fairmont Southampton and the good-value Grotto Bay Resort.

 July is also a good month to explore the natural wonders of the Galapagos Islands – take a luxury small ship cruise on the MV Santa Cruz or Athala II.

 Family holiday ideas in July

 The coastline of Northern Spain is perfect for families in July.
-It offers lovely uncrowded beautiful beaches, green countryside, excellent food and wine, mountains and historic villages.
-Fly or take the overnight ferry, staying in a self-catering cottage or traditional small hotel.
+It offers beautiful beaches, green countryside, excellent food and wine, mountains and historic villages – but unlike southern Spain, it doesn’t attract crowds of package tourists.
+Fly or take the overnight ferry, staying in a villa with private pool.

-If you’re travelling with a large group of friends or families, rent a large house that sleeps 12 or more.
-The Big Domain has a great collection of houses, villas and chalets in the UK and overseas, by the sea, in cities and in the countryside.
-Or rent a chateau in France with Simply Chateau (see their latest special offers).
+If you’re travelling with an extended family, you could rent a large house that sleeps 12 or more.
+The Big Domain has a fascinating collection of houses, villas and chalets in the UK and overseas, by the sea, in cities and in the countryside.
+You can also rent a chateau in France with Oliver’s Travels (see their latest special offers).